Louise-Ryan/GPCR-QC/README.md

 # GPCR Classifier
-Python wrapper implementing deeptmhmm to classify GPCR predictions based on the number of detected transmembrane domains.
+Simple python wrapper implementing deepTMHMM to classify GPCR predictions based on the number of detected transmembrane domains.
-Must be executed in the same directory where deeptmhmm is installed.
+Must be executed in the same directory where deepTMHMM is installed.

 Takes only the amino acid fasta file as input: